 Intrepid Travel Tours that include Hong Kong – I’ve taken a few Intrepid Travel tours in my time and can highly recommend them if you’re after a longer trip.
 You’ll definitely get beneath the skin of a country with Intrepid.

-After some research and scant memories of my last trip, I chose the Tsium Tsum Tsu (TST) area for my 3 days in Hong Kong.
+After some research and scant memories of my last trip, I chose the Tsium Tsum Tsu (TST) area.
 Right by the waterfront, with access to the Star Ferry and the night market, it was a great spot I’d recommend.
-I stayed at the Urban Pack Hostel taking a bed in a four-person dorm.
-I was travelling with family and they took a double room (which turned out to be two bunk beds).
-Accommodation is generally pricey in Hong Kong and as I don’t really care where I rest my head, Urban Pack was clean, safe, well located and highly affordable.
+Accommodation is generally pricey in Hong Kong.

 Understand the areas of Hong Kong